Patriot Path (Illinois Route 137 Bike Path)

 - What is the timeline?
-The current schedule targets Phase I to be complete in the summer of 2018.
+The current schedule targets Phase I to be complete in the spring of 2019.

 - What are the next steps?
 Once one or two preferred alignments are determined, detailed Phase I studies will begin.
 We will take an in-depth look at impacts to the environment and consider right-of-way, project benefits, and preliminary cost estimates.
 Throughout the process, we will continue coordination with stakeholders, other involved agencies, and also with businesses and homeowners potentially affected by the project.

 - How will we cross the I-94 tollway?
 The Illinois Tollway will be crossed via bridge, as well as the railroad immediately to the east.
 The location, type of structure, and size of the bridge that will carry the bike path will be studied and determined once we have narrowed down the preferred alignments to one or two alternatives.